The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 There are two departure sides of the main terminal.
 One side mostly services buses while the other side is filled with collectivos.

-Don’t worry, there will be plenty of eager drivers shouting out their destinations, just listen!
+Donβt worry, there will be plenty of eager drivers shouting out their destinations, just listen!

-Purchase the Cusco Tourist Ticket
+Purchase the Cusco Tourist Ticket for the Sacred Valley

-Want more information on each specific village?
+Want more information on each specific Sacred Valley village?

 Jump to | Pisac | Calca | Chinchero | Maras | Urubamba | Pachar | Ollantaytambo

-Pisac
+Pisac Peru

-Pisac is a favorite village on the Sacred Valley circuit and only 45 minutes from Cusco.
-The Pisac Archaeological Park is often a favorite highlight of the Cusco Tourist Ticket.
-In Pisac, find a large expat community, bringing plenty of meditation and spiritual work shops, plant medicine retreats, cute coffeeshops, garden cafes, and vegan eateries.
+In Pisac, find a large expat community, bringing plenty of meditation and spiritual workshops, plant medicine retreats, cute coffee shops, garden cafes, and vegan eateries.
 There is still a local feeling, but the expat community adds a thriving bohemian spirit.

 Jump to | Pisac Restaurants | Public Transportation Tips | Where to Sleep in Pisac